RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/healthcare.md

 ORDER BY avg_procedures DESC;
 ```
 <img src="../images/SQL_Bank/SFP2.JPG?raw=true"/>
+This insight enhances understanding of procedural frequencies and aids in the hypothetical allocation of resources within educational simulations.

 ---

 #### 3.2 Potential Racial Disparities in Treatment
 Explore differences in the number of laboratory procedures performed across different races, revealing that there are only nominal differnces between racical demographics.
 ```sql